 - Bias Suppression: A student might perceive that an instructor is biased against him/her personally.
 To suppress this perception, grade blind whenever possible.
 Ask students to put their ID numbers instead of their names on papers, so they know you are grading blind.

 - Appeals: Grading decisions that are correctable make for a fairer process, even when students never use the appeal process.
 Make sure students know what your appeal process is.
-Please familiarize yourself with the WSU appeal process, in case your in-class appeal process does not resolve the dispute.
+Please familiarize yourself with Rule 104 of the WSU appeal process, in case your in-class appeal process does not resolve the dispute.

 “Fair Process Effect”

 As long as students perceive the processes are fair, they will tolerate the occasional “unfair” grade without complaining.
 So, be clear about your grading procedures.

 Final grades should follow a rough bell shaped distribution (i.e., less in the “tails”) for undergraduate courses.
 The mean of this distribution depends on the level of course taught.
 For example, a 100- and 200-level core course might have a distribution centered on a grade of C while a 300- and 400- level elective course or course in the major might have a distribution centered on a B or B+.
 Note that the average WSU GPA is 2.9.
 Finally, note that you may or may not apply an explicitly stated statistical/mathematical distribution — your call.
 But if you do not, and students perform surprisingly well, meeting most all the standards spelled out in the syllabus, then your first duty is to award grades consistent with the syllabus, even if that means deviating from the above distributions.
 Should your final grades deviate substantially, you may have to justify these grades to your academic director.

 4. How should I communicate students’ academic progress during the semester?

 Blackboard, WSU’s learning management system (lms.wsu.edu), works well for providing students up-to-date progress on their grades.
 The university also uses an official mid-term grade submission for all undergraduate students.